Expert Advice On Improving Your Home

 • Foam guards are lightweight and easy to install.
 This type of guard catches debris on the foam and keeps it out of your gutter.
 Foam guards cost around $2.45 per linear foot.

-• Mesh guards have smaller holes than screen guards and similarly block debris while letting water filter through.
-They are durable and allow debris to slide off rather than sit on your gutters.
-On average, you can expect to spend $3.84 per linear foot for mesh guards.
+• Micro-mesh guards are usually the most effective.
+They have smaller holes than standard mesh guards and allow even less debris through.
+On average, you can expect to spend $4.94 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.